enebular/docs/en/Flows/CreateFlow.md

 There are the following restrictions.

-* A hardware dependent node can not be used.
+* A hardware dependent node can not be used
-* A node that depends on the development environment can not be used.
+* A node that depends on the development environment can not be used
-* A large size node can not be imported and used.
+* A large size node can not be imported and used
-    *  Reloading may be repeated.
+    *  Reloading may be repeated
-* The generated URL is temporary.
+* The generated URL is temporary
+* Some native Node-RED keyboard shortcuts do not function properly